 Region of Valencia: Morella

-A nearly two-kilometre-long medieval wall, still preserving seven gates and ten towers, encircles the beautiful town of Morella, in Castellón.
-It has very important sites, such as the Cave paintings of Morella la Vella and dry stone constructions, declared UNESCO World Heritage sites.
-At the top of the town sits its impressive castle, more than a thousand metres above sea level.
-Special mention should be made of its excellent cuisine, featuring locally sourced foods, its distinctive croquettes known as 'croquellanas', which are triangular or half-moon in shape, as well as the star product: black truffle.
+A medieval wall nearly two kilometres long, with seven gates and ten towers, encircles the beautiful town of Morella in Castellón.
+It has archaeological sites of great importance, such as the cave paintings of Morella la Vella and dry stone walls, a UNESCO World Heritage Site.
+At the top of the village sits its impressive castle, more than a thousand metres above sea level.
+Special mention should be made of its excellent cuisine, featuring locally ingredients, its distinctive croquettes known as 'croquellanas', which are triangular or half-moon in shape, as well as the star product: black truffles.

 Royal Monastery of Santa María de Guadalupe